A Spotlight on the Fascinating Businesses & Backstories of Fort Edward & Hudson Falls

 In addition to Rogers Island, other community hotspots include the Old Fort House Museum, the Fort Edward Industrial Park, where you'll find a charming pond and a fitness trail, and Mullen Park, which underwent renovations in 2013 and now includes a playground and a softball field.

-Today Fort Edward hosts fun community events like Locktoberfest, pictured above, which is a family-friendly together with horse-drawn carriage rides, food vendors, live music, and more.
+In typical years Fort Edward hosts fun community events like Locktoberfest, pictured above, which is a family-friendly together with horse-drawn carriage rides, food vendors, live music, and more.
 But the event is really a nod to the historic Champlain Canal.
 As mentioned in the Canal Street Marketplace section, Canal Street used to be an actual canal, which served as a major asset to the community.

 Like Hudson Falls, you can also find a variety of theater and musical entertainment in Fort Edward, namely at the Little Theater on the Farm.